Last Updated on August 29, 2022

 When the stakes will be placed at a 45-degree angle from the corner, it will let you pull the line taught for the highest indoor space.
 Without it, it will also offer a waterproof feature.
 Once it is done, then you will find your tent more comfortable and roomy.

 Yes, you heard right.
 Using a hammer to make the stake down to the ground is better.
 It will provide the highest penetration and also will have higher resistance against the winds.
 Even it will prevent a storm with wild winds.
 Using a hammer for this purpose is always best.

 What if you forget to bring a hammer with you.
 In this case, you can use a rock, the back of an axle or tire iron for driving the stake.
 Remember, you need a straight entry in order to get the strongest hold.

 It’s time to choose the stake for your tent.
 While choosing the tent stake, you need to consider two crucial facts.
 They are the length and surface area of the stake.
 However, there are three famous types of pegs used for staking tents:

 7-inch aluminum tent stakes: These types of stakes are extremely strong and lightweight.
 They have a great three-sided surface area which offers a good holding power.
-This type of stakes is great to use in a tent.
+This type of stake is great to use in a tent.
 Remember that you will need a longer peg if you are tenting in sandy soil.

 12-inch aluminum tent stakes: The 12-inch stakes come in a curved shape.
 This type of stake is heavy-duty and offers a strong holding power.
-They mainly used on soft surfaces like snow or sand.
+They are mainly used on soft surfaces like snow or sand.
 Moreover, the 12-inch tent stake holds lots of holes for increasing the holding ability and rigging options.
 This type of stake is a bit heavy-weight.

 11-inch galvanized steel stakes: The 11-inch galvanized steel stakes are the traditional tent pegs.
 It weighs more than the above-mentioned two.
 They are also renowned for their heavy-duty feature.
 However, this type of stake is not great for backpacking.